t2ym/gulp-i18n-leverage/README.md

 #### Output:
   - Overwritten localized JSON files in source
   - Overwritten default JSON files in source
+  - Overwritten bundle JSON files in source [if translation is done in bundles](#leverage-task-with-unbundle)

 Outputs are ready to commit in the repository